Fees & FAQ

 • How long does it take for me to receive reimbursement?

-Cutting edge research and practice shows that EMDR and extended session lengths lead to faster symptom reduction and relief.
-In my case, when I trained in EMDR and saw the evidence of how longer session times lead to and actually cut overall length of treatment short, my decision to offer powerful services despite insurances’ reasons not to cover them was made for me.
+When I trained in EMDR and saw the evidence of how longer sessions actually cut overall length of treatment shorter, my decision to offer therapy sessions that go beyond the 60-minute covered timeframe despite insurances not covering them was made for me.

 Frequently Asked Questions: